From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Experiments

+Recall that DSPN aims to achieve higher efficiency and accuracy in performing unified sentiment analysis through distant supervision.
+Therefore, to test its performance, we compare DSPN's performance to that of existing ACD, ACSA, and RP models.
 Specifically, for ACD, we compare DSPN with the unsupervised ABAE~\citep{he2017unsupervised}.
 To ensure a fair comparison with DSPN, we replaced ABAE's encoder with BERT and updated the aspect embedding matrix $\mathbf{T}$ initialization.
 We call this ABAE-BERT and report its performance.
 Following previous work~\citep{ruder2016insight, ghadery2019licd}, we use thresholding to assign aspects based on probability, selecting the threshold that yields the best performance ($1e^{-4}$).
 ACD is evaluated using F1 score.
+For ACSA, we benchmark DSPN against several strong supervised models, incorporating non-BERT models (GCAE~\citep{xue2018aspect} and End2end-LSTM/CNN~\citep{schmitt2018joint}) as well as BERT-based models (ACSA-Generation~\citep{liu2021solving}).
+ACSA is evaluated using accuracy.
+For RP, a text classification task, we compare DSPN with BERT fine-tuning strategies~\citep{sun2019fine}: BERT-Feat, BERT-FiT, and BERT-ITPT-FiT.
+We convert the 5-star RP ratings into three classes (Negative, Neutral, Positive) and evaluate using accuracy.